It has finally arrived! Spring is here! The freezing winter says farewell and the good weather is hopefully here to stay. The warm rays of sunshine...

 min Read13 July 2021

-DailyArt Magazine is turning 5 this year!
+It is DailyArt Magazine’s birthday!
 I cannot believe how far we have come since 2016 when I, a university student interning for DailyArt, wrote my first articles about asparagus and Father’s day.
 Initially, we were a blog, an extension of DailyArt App, but from a small Polish team we have grown into an international community and we have become a serious art magazine.
 I cannot express how proud I am of our readers and writers, thanks to you we’re still here and growing!
 Let’s celebrate this special day together with the best birthday parties from art history!

 The act of floating is Marc Chagall‘s expression of pure joy and I think we all can relate to this feeling, when we’re so happy that our feet seem not to touch the ground anymore as we walk because we are so light.
 Our bodies are filled with vibrant, vital energy and we feel we can do anything while the world around just smiles at us.
 The grey walls of the apartment cannot contain us, because the energy is within us, as red as the floor.
 A simple home-made cake and a bouquet of flowers are enough to make us fly if made with love by our loved ones.
 Chagall painted this work a few weeks before his marriage to Bella, and no doubt was he then the happiest man on Earth.